maxim-top/im.gitbook/reference/floo-ios/Classes/BMXConversation.md

 <a name="//api/name/isMuteNotication" title="isMuteNotication"></a>
 ### isMuteNotication

-Whether the user is alerted to the message, without which the session total unread-number does not count this session.
+Whether the user is alerted to the message, without which the conversation total unread-number does not count this conversation.

 `@property (nonatomic, assign) BOOL isMuteNotication`

 #### Discussion
-Whether the user is alerted to the message, without which the session total unread-number does not count this session.
+Whether the user is alerted to the message, without which the conversation total unread-number does not count this conversation.

 #### Declared In
 * `BMXConversation.h`